SBLOC Securities Backed Line of Credit | 3 things to know + lenders, rates, and more!

 ✅ Instead of pledging the value of a house you own, like in a HELOC, you pledge the value of your investment portfolio, brokerage accounts, and investment accounts, to secure a line of credit you can borrow against.

-✅ You can usually use SBLOCs for anything you like other than purchasing additional securities or to trade securities in any way.
+✅ You can usually use SBLOCs for anything you like other than purchasing additional securities or trading securities in any way.
 To do that, you need something similar called a margin loan.

 ✅ There are many SBLOC lenders available, many with different terms, conditions, and rates.
 While different institutions call an SBLOC by different terms, popular ones include Fidelity, IBKR, Wells Fargo, and Schwab.